 Schools LIAISON officer

 Kieran joined the team as a School Liaison Officer in September 2018.
 In 2017, Kieran graduated with a BA Hons Drama and Performance degree which he studied for 3 years in London.
-During this time working on several projects which explored different aspects of theatre on and off stage.
+During this time Kieran worked on several projects which explored different aspects of theatre on and off stage.

 In this time he particularly developed a passion for education outreach through his applied theatre module where he and his peers created a workshop for young audiences.